SovereignCloudStack/standards/Standards/scs-0101-v1-entropy.md

 The Linux kernel combines multiple sources of entropy into a pool.
-To this end, it will use all of the sources discussed so far with one exception: the HWNG must be fed into the pool (if so desired) via the daemon `rngd`.
+To this end, it will use all of the sources discussed so far with one exception: the HRNG must be fed into the pool (if so desired) via the daemon `rngd`.
 The kernel converts the entropy from the pool into cryptographically secure random numbers that appear under `/dev/random` and `/dev/urandom`.